 - Good civic design and arrangement and wise and efficient expenditure of public funds.

 - Public utilities such as sewage disposal and water supply and other public improvements.

 - The use of resources in accordance with their character and adaptability.”

-And that is the basic extent of the requirements in the MPEA for the contents of a master plan.
+And that’s pretty much the extent of the requirements in the MPEA for the contents of a master plan.
 The lack of specificity leaves some communities scratching their heads when it comes to preparing a plan for the first time.
 It is perhaps easiest to think in terms of major sections of a plan that must be present to minimally satisfy the MPEA.

-The fact book portion of the plan includes most of the maps, plats and charts as well as descriptive, explanatory and other related matter (Sec.
-33(1)).
-It also includes documentation that the planning commission made careful and comprehensive surveys and studies of present conditions and future growth within the planning jurisdiction with due regard to its relation to neighboring jurisdictions (Sec.
+The fact book portion of the plan includes most of the maps, plats, charts, and descriptive, explanatory, and other related matter (Sec.
+33(1)), and documentation that the planning commission made careful and comprehensive surveys and studies of present conditions and future growth within the planning jurisdiction with due regard to its relation to neighboring jurisdictions (Sec.
 31(2)(a)).

 The rest of the plan might then be organized into a section addressing land use and infrastructure issues projecting 20 years or more into the future, including a future land use map if the community has zoning (Sec.
-33(2)(d)).
-Finally, the planning commission’s recommendations for the physical development of the planning jurisdiction (Sec.
-33(1)), and recommendations for implementing the master plan’s proposals (Sec.
+33(2)(d)) and finally the planning commission’s recommendations for the physical development of the planning jurisdiction (Sec.
+33(1)) and recommendations for implementing the master plan’s proposals (Sec.
 33(2)(c)).